macaelaskelton/MacaqueNet.github.io/about.md

 permalink: /about/
 image: assets/images/3 image what is macaquenet collage.png
 ---
+***

 ## What Is MacaqueNet?

-MacaqueNet is an international network of researchers who have collected data on macaques from all four corners of the globe.
-MacaqueNet encompasses experts from every field of macaque research, from a wide range of field sites and institutions.
-Together, we can establish a culture where knowledge and resources are shared, to improve and expand the current state of macaque research.
-Only through cross-species comparative research can we truly identify which mechanisms drive behaviour and cognitive processes and shed light on when, why and how these evolved.
-In the last decade, the field of macaque research has grown at an unprecedented rate, making the macaca genus one of the most widely studied taxa in primate research.
-Now let’s see what we can achieve within the next 10 years, together.
+MacaqueNet is a global grass-roots collaboration, bringing macaque experts from a wide range of research fields together.
+The aim of MacaqueNet is to strengthen and create new connections between macaque researchers, to promote truly interdisciplinary and cross-species big-team science.
+Together, we can join forces to establish a culture where knowledge and resources are shared to let comparative macaque research reach its full potential.

 Thanks to MacaqueNet, we have been able to create an unparalleled multi-species <a href="{{ 'database' | absolute_url }}">database</a>.
-The database will contain social behavioural data from at least 15 of the 24 recognised macaque species, collected over the last few decades by over 90 researchers at 56 different field sites.
-Available social data will include matrices of grooming, aggression, body-contact and proximity.
+The database currently contains social behavioural data from at least 14 of the 24 macaque species.
+This data has been, collected over the last few decades by over 90 researchers at 56 different field sites, zoos or research centres.

 <div style="text-align:center"><img class="image" src="/assets/images/macaque_network.png" width="700" height="600"/></div><br/>